wisdomfrominsanity/WindowsBrute/README.md

 # WindowsBrute
 This Program Only Works on Linux
-The brute force only works on Windows NT/2K/XP/Vista harddrives
+The brute force only works on Windows XP and Vista harddrives

 Requirements:
 linux,
-Windows NT/2K/XP/Vista harddrive with password protected users, wordlist sush as Rockyou.txt, and samdump2 installed
+Windows XP and Vista harddrive with password protected users, wordlist sush as Rockyou.txt, and samdump2 installed